 Note: The above listing is not all inclusive of evictable violations.
-Violation of inclusion and the lease agreement may be grounds for lease termination/eviction.
+Violation of illulumaterial term of the lease agreement may be grounds for lease termination/eviction.

 Evictions are to be based solely upon documented facts.

 C. DOCUMENTATION AND PROCESSING THE REQUEST FOR EVICTION Documentation Sources